cyrenajs/cyrena/README.md

 ### Collection

-Powercycle has a `Collection` component which makes handling dynamic lists easy and trivial.
+Cyrena has a `Collection` component which makes handling dynamic lists easy and trivial.
 By default, you don't need to provide any props to `Collection`.
 It uses the state channel as its input, so make sure that you [scope down the state](#scopes) either on the `Collection` component or somewhere above.
 The `Collection` component will take its VDOM children as a fragment as its item component, so you can put anything between the opening and closing `<Collection>` tags.
 The Collection package also has a const for item removal reducer:

 ```jsx
 <Collection>